teachingaway/teachingaway.github.io/pages/trademark-basics.md

 <img src="/images/trademark/bass-first-uk-trademark-1876.jpg" class="translucent pad-vertical">

+### Should I file a Design Mark and Word Mark Together?

+A "word mark" (also called a "standard character" mark) protects a word in any font or style.
+"A registrant is entitled to all depictions of a standard character mark regardless of the font style, size, or color...."
+[MPEP 1207.01(c)(iii)](http://adlervermillion.com/tmep/tmep-1207-likelihood-of-confusion.html#TMEP-1200d1e6043).

+A "design mark" (also called a "special form" mark) affords a more limited protection.
+If the design includes letters in a particular font or color, the owner may have trouble enforcing the trademark against companies that use a similar word in a different font or different color.

+Likewise, a design mark that includes letters and a logo or drawing affords a more limited protection than a pure word mark.
+It may be difficult to enforce such a design mark against a company that uses a similar word with a different logo.

+As a result, trademark owners should generally register their word marks and design marks separately.
+The filing fees will be more expensive, but the resulting trademark protection will be broad.
+It's generally worth paying the extra fees in order to get this protection.

 ## Trade Dress

 Trade dress is unique product packaging or a product configuration that distinguishes one brand from another.
 Trade Dress can be any element of the “total image and overall appearance” of a product, or the totality of the elements, and “may include features such as size, shape, color or color combinations, texture, graphics.”
 [TMEP 1202.02](/tmep/tmep-1200.html#TMEP-1200d1e835).
 Even a restaurant theme or atmosphere or decoration can be registered as trade dress.
 Trade dress must be (1) distinctive and (2) non-functional.